lacduong/TacLINK/README.md

 # Acknowledgement
-We would like to deeply thank the reviewer and editorial board for taking the time to review our work with insightful comments.
+We would like to deeply thank the reviewer and editorial board for taking the time to review our paper.